Temigo/Temigo.github.io/src/pages/projects/2018-03-28-yupik/index.md

 path: "/projects/yupik"
 draft: false
 frontImage: "./yupik.jpg"
+description: "Won 1st prize (based on the reports) for the final project of CS224n - Natural Language Processing with Deep Learning.
+Machine translation tools do not yet exist for the Yup'ik Eskimo language which is an endangered language spoken by around 8,000 people in Southwest Alaska."
 ---

 *Jan.
-2018 - ongoing, with Christopher W. Liu*
+2018 - Jan.
+2019, with Christopher W. Liu*

 Won 1st prize (based on the reports) for the course project of [CS224n - Natural Language Processing with Deep Learning](http://cs224n.stanford.edu).